 - Overall duration: at least 6 months

-- Initial phase: two months of standard therapy with isoniazid, rifampicin, pyrazinamide, and ethambutol
+- Initial phase: 2 months of standard therapy with isoniazid, rifampicin, pyrazinamide, and ethambutol

-- Stabilization phase: four months of treatment with isoniazid and rifampicin, then monitoring of sputum control over a period of two years
+- Stabilization phase: 4 months of treatment with isoniazid and rifampicin, then monitoring of sputum over a period of 2 years

-- 1 x daily: Mycobacteria have very slow proliferation kinetics.
-Thus, the medicaments have to be administered every day all at once to reach synergetic peak levels
+- Once daily: Mycobacteria have very slow growth kinetics.
+Thus, the medications must be administered every day all at once to reach synergistic peak levels

 - Maximum doses must not be exceeded

 M. tuberculosis is exclusively transmitted among humans.
-Screening programs in the environment of infected people contain tuberculin tests and x-ray images of the lungs.
+Screening programs in areas with high risk for infection include tuberculin tests and X-ray images of the lungs.

-With an infection risk of under 0.1 % in Germany, the STIKO does not generally recommend the BCG (Bacille Calmette-Guérin) vaccination.
-This vaccination is exclusively indicated at people with very high exposition risk (e.g. employees in shelters for homeless people).
+In areas with low risk for infection, administration of the BCG (Bacille Calmette-Guérin) vaccination is not generally recommended.
+This vaccination is indicated for individuals at high risk of exposure (e.g., employees in shelters for homeless people).

 Chemoprophylaxis should be considered if…